psbleep/pod-store/README.md

     pod refresh
     pod refresh -p podcast-name

+Sometimes you may want to save data about a podcast in the store, but not continue refreshing the podcast from the RSS feed:

+    pod set-inactive podcast-name

+Using `pod refresh` and specifying the podcast by title will force an RSS feed refresh:

+    pod refresh -p inactive-podcast-name

+To reactivate a podcast and resume updating it from RSS feed data regularly:

+    pod set-active podcast-name

 Download all new episodes, or new episodes for just a specific podcast:

     pod download